fenago/natural-language-processing-workshop/lab_guides/Lab_6.md

 Overview

-This chapter introduces you to the various ways in which text can be represented in the form of vectors.
+This lab introduces you to the various ways in which text can be represented in the form of vectors.
 You will start by learning why this is important, and the different types of vector representation.
 You will then perform one-hot encoding on words, using the